-1- It is the ideal treatment when teeth are not fully expressed as the result of overgrown gum.
-This can result in teeth appearing small and short.
-By cutting back the gum, more of the teeth become visible and hence a more beautiful smile.
+1- If you have teeth that are not fully expressed as a result of overgrown gum, then laser gum contouring is the ideal treatment for you.
+By cutting back the gum, more of the teeth become visible and you achieve a more beautiful smile.

 2 – Laser gum contouring can be used to improve the appearance of some gummy smiles by reducing the gum level.

-4 – Some medication, as their side effect, can cause gum overgrowth specially with the gum in between the teeth.
-This simple procedure can be very effective to remodel the gum.
+4 – When gum overgrowth in between the teeth is caused as a side effect of some medication, laser gum contouring procedure can be very effective to remodel the gum.

-In cases where some people want to improve their gummy smile, this technique can make some difference but one has to be aware that it can have limited results.
-In dental terms, reduction of 1-2 millimetre of gum can make a large difference.
+For people who want to improve their gummy smile, laser gum contouring can make a difference, but one has to be aware that it can have limited results.
+In dental terms, reduction of 1-2 mm of gum can make a large difference.

 - No bleeding